COVID Response Team Frequently Asked Questions

 Orientation will be offered in a choice of online formats; and Commencement will be a virtual celebration that includes packages for each of the 600 graduates and a virtual ceremony that will be held in August.

 If you have questions or need assistance, contact Jonathan Miller, Dean of Students, firstname.lastname@example.org 978-556-3818.
 Please follow on social media for updates @NECCStudentLife on Facebook, Twitter, & Instagram.

-How will my learning accommodation be impacted by transitioning to remote course delivery?
+How will my learning accommodation be impacted by remote course delivery?

-You will be contacted by your disability services specialist to review your approved accommodations and discuss which ones are appropriate for a remote course.
 In some cases, accommodations will be added or adjusted.
-In addition, the Learning Accommodations Center is working closely with faculty to develop their online courses with accessibility in mind.
-For additional information, including contacts, please visit the Learning Accommodations webpage.
+In addition, the Center for Accessibility Resources & Services is working closely with faculty to develop their online courses with accessibility in mind.
+For additional information, including contacts, please visit the Center for Accessibility Resources & Services webpage.

 Impact on Early College Courses

 How are Early College courses being impacted?

 Early College courses are currently being offered in an online format.
 Each high school is working with the college’s PK12 office to create a suite of support services for students to help them succeed in the online format.
 If you have questions, please email email@example.com or call and leave a detailed voicemail at 978-556-3332.

 Impact on ESL & Adult Education Courses